3 Useful Formulas to Use in Calculated Form Fields

 Did you know you can make a BMI calculator with FormAssembly?
 It’s all down to this nifty formula that calculates BMI, using a height and weight entered by the user.
 Another neat feature of this formula is that it helps prevent an error from attempting to divide by zero.
 The formula does this by testing the height first and returning a 0 if the height is undefined or set to zero.

 Curious about what other settings are available in our form builder?
-Learn more about our features.
+Learn more about our features or test drive FormAssembly free for 14 days at the link below, no credit card required.